 In our experience, it is improvements in these areas that lead to the most significant and lasting changes in one’s climbing ability.

 Each person is unique, yet the principles of climbing apply to all.
 We are here to share what we know about climbing, as well as help you to better understand yourself and your body.
-This is how we will support you to find your way to your aspirations.
+This is how we will support you to find your way to progress.

-We are excited to have a comprehensive service in-house, and do provide climbing-specific Strength & Conditioning, and Pain Management & Injury Rehab.
+We are excited to have a comprehensive service in-house.
+We provide climbing-specific Strength & Conditioning, and Pain Management & Injury Rehab.
 They are a separate service as we have different coaches with different specialisms.
 These are available separately or as an add-on to Climbing coaching.